lesoto/rv4/README.md

 - Sync your data across devices
 - Accessible in multiple languages
 - Import data from JSON
-- Manage multiple resumes with one account
+- Manage multiple websites with one account
 - Open Source (with large community support)
-- Send your resume to others with a unique sharable link
+- Send your website to others with a unique sharable link
-- Pick any font from [Google Fonts](https://fonts.google.com/) to use on your resume
+- Pick any font from [Google Fonts](https://fonts.google.com/) to use on your website
 - Choose from 6 vibrant templates and more coming soon
-- Export your resume to JSON or PDF format with just one click
+- Export your website to JSON or PDF format with just one click
 - Create an account using your email, or just Sign in with Google
-- Mix and match colors to any degree, even a dark mode resume?
+- Mix and match colors to any degree, even a dark mode website?
 - Add sections, add pages and change layouts the way you want to
 - Tailor-made Backend and Database